npai/npai.github.com/_posts/2016-08-12-happaLapachaDi.md

 **Method**

 * Mix the coconut, onions and green chillies beforehand.
-* Add the chopped onions, green chillies, some water and salt to it and boil.
-This step didnt take more than 5 minutes long for me as the crab was already cooked.
+* Add the crushed happal just before serving
 * You can adjust the proportion of the above ingredients as per your taste and preference.
 There is no need to add salk as happaL already is salty.

 Preparation time: 5 minutes